Carbdrox/pimcore-vite-plugin/README.md

 });
 ```

-To see which configuration options are available, check the section [Interface](#configuration).
+To see which configuration options are available, check the section [Configuration](#configuration).
 If you dont plan to specify your own host, port, https inside the server section of the object passed to defineConfig,
 the Plugin will use its default values `localhost`, `5173` and `false`.
 The recommended way to overwrite these Values is by setting environment variables inside your .env file.